mjon/WildCounts-Shorthand-Vocabulary/wildcounts-shorthand-vocab.md

 WildCounts Shorthand syntax below is divided into five categories. **Count** is the general syntax for counting individual organisms. **Observation connector** is the syntax for connecting together organisms of different species, which is useful when you see species interacting. **Phenology** is the syntax specifically for recording the reproductive stages present on plants. **Roadkill**, as the name suggests, is the syntax for counting roadkill, and its condition and location on roads.
 Lastly, **Survey** is the syntax used for describing the environment at the time of your count.

 Within each category are **types**, **values**, and **syntax**. **Types** are the different concepts, like "taxon name", "age", and "initial position compass bearing".
 Within each type are one or more **values**.
-For example, the type "age" has the values "adult", "juvenile", and "baby".
+For example, the type "age" has the values "adult", "juvenile", "baby", and "egg".
 Within each value is then one, or sometimes several, shorthand syntax options for entering that value.
 For example, the shorthand syntax for "adult" is `a`.

 The types are listed in the order that they appear in a line of **WildCounts Shorthand**, starting with the taxon name.
 The exact position of each type in the shorthand is also indicated.
 All syntax is case insensitive unless specified.